spring-projects/spring-boot/docs/howto.md

 [gs-war]: http://spring.io/guides/gs/convert-jar-to-war

-## Create a Deployable WAR File for older Servlet Containers?
+## Create a Deployable WAR File for older Servlet Containers

 Older Servlet containers don't have support for the `ServletContextInitializer` bootstrap process used in Servlet 3.0.
 You